vistark16/vistark16.github.io/README.md

-# 📑 Project Summary – CNN-based Classification of Pathological Myopia
+# 📑 Project Summary – Analysis of Performance Results of the Covolutional Neural Networ (CNN) Method in Pathological Myopia Classification

 ## Overview
 This project applies **Convolutional Neural Networks (CNN)**, specifically the **VGG16 architecture**, to classify **pathological myopia** from retinal fundus images.
 Pathological myopia is a severe eye disease that can lead to blindness, with a rising prevalence in Asia.